 04. “Blonde” by Frank Ocean

 I’ve never really liked Frank Ocean, however, it’s impossible to deny that Blonde is one of the most important records of the year.
 Transforming R&B into something entirely new, Frank Ocean’s new release it’s probably one of the most original things that we’ve heard this year, with an attitude and message that somehow translate the world we live now.
-It’s an auteur record, mixing and experimenting with elements in creative ways that will make you feel amaze.
+It’s an auteur record, mixing and experimenting with elements in creative ways that will make you feel amazed.

 05. “Trick.” by Jamie T

-Another extremely important comeback after an eight year gap, Jamie T finally meets up with his sound again in this follow-up after his dark and strange third record released last year.
+Another extremely important comeback after an eight-year gap, Jamie T finally meets up with his sound again in this follow-up after his dark and strange third record released last year.
 Bringing back the best elements of the indie rock’n roll era of the 2007’s, Jamie T mix those elements with punk and hip-hop in a youthful sound but with the maturity of a grown up.
 Probably his best album so far!

 06. “Mystére” by La Femme